SpongeBob SquarePants 4-D

-SpongeBob SquarePants 4-D (also known as SpongeBob SquarePants 4-D Ride, SpongeBob SquarePants: The Ride or SpongeBob SquarePants 3-D) was a 2003 cel-shaded 4-D film simulator ride based upon the animated television series SpongeBob SquarePants.
+SpongeBob SquarePants 4-D (also known as SpongeBob SquarePants 4-D Ride, SpongeBob SquarePants: The Ride or SpongeBob SquarePants 3-D) was a 2003 cel-shaded 4-D film simulator ride based on the predecessor of the same name.
 It could be found at many aquariums and theme parks across the world.
-The ride consisted of a pre-show which then leads into a stadium seated auditorium.
+The ride consisted of a pre-show which then leads into a stadium-seated auditorium.
 The ride is in 4-D, meaning it is a motion simulator with a 3D movie.
 The effects on the ride vary at different parks.
 Water spray, bubbles, wind, leg ticklers, smoke, and smells are usually found.

-The ride debuted in various Paramount Parks locations in May 2003, including King's Island on May 10, 2003.

-The ride once appeared at Camp Snoopy in Mall of America as a film rotation of The Mystery Mine Ride.
-Instead of being in 4-D with special effects, the ride was in 3-D, and the seats would move (causing a very realistic fall during the Rock Bottom sequence).
-In 2007, the Mystery Mine Ride, which once housed SpongeBob SquarePants: The Ride, was demolished to make way for the SpongeBob SquarePants Rock Bottom Plunge roller coaster, as part of the theme park's transformation into Nickelodeon Universe.
-In 2008, SpongeBob SquarePants 4-D came to Nickelodeon Family Suites.
-On April 19, 2013, Nickelodeon Family Suites premiered a successor called SpongeBob SquarePants 4D: The Great Jelly Rescue.
+The ride debuted in various Paramount Parks locations in May 2003, including Kings Island on May 10, 2003.
+The ride previously appeared at Camp Snoopy in Mall of America as a film rotation in the Mystery Mine Ride theatre.
+In 2006, The Funtastic World of Hanna-Barbera (renamed Yogi's Big Rescue at The Park at MOA) appeared at The Park at MOA as a film rotation in the Mystery Mine Ride theatre replacing SpongeBob SquarePants 3-D. In 2007, it was demolished to make way for the SpongeBob SquarePants Rock Bottom Plunge roller coaster, as part of the theme park's transformation into Nickelodeon Universe.
+In 2008, SpongeBob SquarePants 4-D premiered alongside Nickelodeon Family Suites' 4D theatre.
+On April 19, 2013, Nickelodeon Family Suites premiered a successor titled SpongeBob SquarePants 4D: The Great Jelly Rescue.
 Italian, German, Turkish, and Canadian French dubs for the ride were also made.